 Our motto – Quae Supra Quaere – calls us to ‘seek the things above’.
 In a world that demands innovation from both institutions and the future workforce, they are words to live by.

-The myMAP program utilises Year 7 as a transition year, where students engage with a variety of diverse learning domains across the Victorian Curriculum.
+MyMAP utilises Year 7 as a transition year where students engage with a variety of diverse learning domains across the Victorian Curriculum.